Coping With Pregnancy Related Musculoskeletal Discomforts

 This exercise requires the co-contraction of the transversus abdominis and multifidus that wrap right around the abdomen like a corset.
 It helps protect the spine which is under constant stress from the growing uterus, postural changes and reduced ligamentous stability.
 A study was done to compare the effects of the contraction of the transversus abdominis, independently of the other abdominals; with the bracing action that used all the lateral abdominal muscles on sacroiliac joint laxity.
 Joint laxity values decreased significantly in all individuals during both muscle patterns (P < 0.001).
 However, interestingly isolating transversus abdominis contraction decreased sacroiliac joint laxity (or rather increased sacroiliac joint stability) to a significantly greater degree than the general abdominal exercise pattern (P < 0.0260) Richardson et al 2002)

-Pelvic tilting combined with abdominal bracing are essential exercises for maintaining good posture and to prevent backache that is due to bad posture.
+Abdominal bracing – combined with pelvic tilting – are essential exercises for maintaining good posture and to prevent backache that is due to bad posture.

 Suboccipital extensors, pectorals, hip flexors, piriformis and back extensors are all tight due to an increased kyphosis, cervical and lumbar lordosis commonly found in pregnancy; and can be the source of cervical, thoracic and posterior pelvic pain.